Firewalker (The X-Files): Plot

 Mulder and Ludwig venture into the volcanic caves to find Trepkos.
 When they find Firewalker, Trepkos shoots Ludwig in the back with a flare gun, killing him.
 He then burns Ludwig's body, as he was infected.
 Trepkos tells Mulder that after Firewalker returned from its first descent, Erickson pulverized a rock in one of its samples, resulting in his death and the infection of all the scientists immediately surrounding him.
 Trepkos says that the organism is parasitic in nature, making its hosts pass itself on to others.
-Meanwhile, in the lab, an infected O'Neil handcuffs herself to Scully to expose her to the fungus, forcing Scully to use a hammer to split the chains but to no avail.
-Instead, Scully protects herself by throwing O'Neil into a sealed chamber and closing the door.
+Meanwhile, in the lab, an infected O'Neil handcuffs herself to Scully to expose her to the fungus.
+Scully protects herself by throwing O'Neil into a sealed chamber and closing the door.
 The fruiting body breaks out from O'Neil's throat, killing her without spreading the disease any further.

 Mulder and Trepkos arrive on the scene.
 Mulder radios the evacuation team but—knowing that Trepkos will refuse to go—reports that only he and Scully have survived the ordeal.
 The agents enter a month-long quarantine while the Chemical Corps confiscates the lab and cordons off Mount Avalon.
 Firewalker is salvaged, but is too damaged to yield sufficient data.
 Trepkos and O'Neil are officially unaccounted for and presumed dead; Trepkos is last seen carrying O'Neil's body as he disappears into the volcano.